Zeefbeest/ResearchMethods/README.md

 ### Sampling Method

 #### Stratified Sampling:
-A balanced selection of books by male and female authors across various literary genres.
-Efforts will ensure representation of contemporary and historical texts.
+A balanced selection of books by male and female authors across various literary genres to ensure representation of contemporary and historical texts.

 #### Preprocessing:
 Texts will be cleaned and prepared for analysis (removing stop words, tokenization, etc.).